Kianggg/quick_ballroom_links/README.md

 Click on one of those buttons to view the instructional gif.

 WHO:
-Me
+Me\n
-using Flask, Jinja, Python, and Bootstrap using data from o2cm using the dance syllabus of the NDCA (national Dance Council of America)
+using Flask, Jinja, Python, and Bootstrap\n using data from o2cm\n using the dance syllabus of the NDCA (national Dance Council of America)